-Native American Facts For Kids was written for young people learning about the Atakapas for school or home-schooling reports.
+Native American Facts For Kids was written for young people learning about the Atakapans for school or home-schooling reports.
 We encourage students

 and teachers to visit our Atakapa Indian